-Pro Forma Cap Tables – Critical in all Financing Rounds
+Pro Forma Cap Tables for Financing Rounds

 For early-stage startups looking to raise a pre-seed financing round (usually from either friends and family, angel investors or Micro VCs), the Simple Agreement for Future Equity, or SAFE, has become a mainstream, company-friendly mechanism to complete the financing.
 (See goodcounsel’s original post about SAFEs, here.)